jgrosse01/CS495_Grosse_Kotlin_GUI_Project/README.md

 The code included is functional and runs while accounting for input validation as there are no free-input fields included; therefore, there cannot be invalid inputs.

 In order to run the program, clone the repository, and, in a terminal window, navigate to the top layer of the repository folder on your computer.
-Then run the following commands on MacOS/Linux (without quotation marks):
+Then run the following commands (without quotation marks):

 "./gradlew build"

 "./gradlew run"

-and the following commands on Windows:

-".\gradlew build"

-".\gradlew run"

 In the case that the command is not found, in the same directory, elevate the permissions of "gradlew" (without quotes) to include execution.
 This will look something like the following for mac or linux "chmod -x gradlew" (without quotes).
 This is by no means a comprehensive guide to changing file permissions and you should refer to a proper online guide for this process.